- Clomipramine oral capsule is available as a generic drug and a brand-name drug. Brand name: Anafranil.

 How it works

-This drug works by reducing obsessions and compulsions.
+Clomipramine works by reducing obsessions and compulsions.
 It’s not entirely clear how the drug does this.
-It’s thought that it does this by increasing the activity of certain chemicals in your brain called norepinephrine and serotonin.
+It’s thought that it works by increasing the activity of certain chemicals in your brain called norepinephrine and serotonin.
 These chemicals are believed to help regulate mood and behavior.

 Clomipramine oral capsule may cause drowsiness and other side effects.